Defence ministry decides to airlift 23 oxygen generation plants from Germany | Health

 ''The advantage of these plants is that they are easily portable,'' said Babu.

-India is struggling with the second wave of coronavirus infection and hospitals in several states are reeling under shortage of medical oxygen and beds in view of rising COVID-19 cases.
+India is struggling with a second wave of coronavirus infection and hospitals in several states are reeling under shortage of medical oxygen and beds in view of rising COVID-19 cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)